-- Unless otherwise noted, labs will always held in Boettcher West 015. - Lab points will be based on your preparedness, safety and courtesy in lab, and performance on lab assignments. - What the laboratory assignments look like will change throughout the quarter. - Laboratory safety: All students must properly wear safety goggles and face masks at all times in the laboratory.
-NSM requires face masks to be worn in the laboratory, regardless of the campus COVID alert level.
+- Unless otherwise noted, labs will always held in Boettcher West 015. - Lab points will be based on your preparedness, safety and courtesy in lab, and performance on lab assignments. - What the laboratory assignments look like will change throughout the quarter. - Laboratory safety: All students must properly wear safety goggles at all times in the laboratory.
+NSM encourages face masks to be worn in the laboratory, regardless of the campus COVID alert level.
 You must also wear lab appropriate clothing: shoes must cover the entire foot, no bare legs, and no bare shoulders or midriffs.
 If you do not follow these guidelines, you will be asked to leave and given a 0 for that assignment. - We take academic integrity very seriously.
 There is no reason students should turn in identical work.
 Outside of any shared collected data, all work turned in must be your own and individual of your lab partner. - Pre-lab assignments are due at the beginning of the laboratory and should be handed to your TA as you enter the laboratory.
-These assignments will help you to prepare and engage during lab. - Laboratory worksheets (post-labs) are due at the beginning of your next lab period.
-To complete worksheets/post-labs you will analyze your data, reflect on what you learned, and/or perform calculations. - Lab tardiness: If you are late to lab by more than 10 minutes, you will miss the weekly safety lecture, and you will not be allowed to perform the experiment. - Lab attendance: You should plan to attend all of your labs, as scheduled.
-To eliminate the need to reschedule labs, navigate the required contact tracing, and manage COVID protocols, I will be dropping your lowest laboratory score for Laboratories #1 #7.
+Pre-labs help you to prepare & engage during lab. - Lab worksheets (post-lab) are due at the start of the next lab.
+To complete worksheets/ post-labs you will analyze data, reflect on what you learned, and/or perform calculations. - Lab tardiness: If you are late to an in-person lab by more than 10 minutes, or an online lab by 5 minutes, you will miss the weekly introduction and/or safety lecture, and you will not be allowed to perform the experiment. - Lab attendance: You should plan to attend all of your labs, as scheduled.
+To eliminate the need to reschedule labs, navigate any required contact tracing, and manage COVID protocols, I will be dropping your lowest laboratory score for Laboratories #1 #7.
 Your Laboratory #8 score will not be dropped. - This policy allows any student to have one missed laboratory without any grade penalty or drop their lowest laboratory score of the quarter.